prjctgeek/foodie/content/recipes/salmonrangoon/index.md

  moisten the outer edge of half of the wrapper.  seal them with a pinch (watch some YouTube videos for various patterns to make it look like you know what you're doing).

-Fry in the oil until golden brown and crispy, pull out and rest on a paper towel/drying rack.
-Note: these don't have to be deep fried, and can be flipped over half way through.
+Fry in the oil at ~350F or until golden brown and crispy.

+Rest on a paper towel/drying rack.
+These could be pan fried and flipped over half way through.